Giancarlo Stanton Preview, Player Props: Yankees vs. Nationals

 Giancarlo Stanton At The Plate

-- In 23.0% of his games this season, he has gone deep, and 6% of his trips to the plate.
+- Looking at the 75 games he has played this season, he's hit a home run in 17 of them (22.7%), and in 5.9% of his trips to the plate.

-- In 35.1% of his games this season, Stanton has had at least one RBI.
-He's picked up more than one in 16.2% and driven in three or more of his team's runs in five contests.
+- Stanton has had an RBI in 26 games this year (34.7%), including 12 multi-RBI outings (16.0%).
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 37.8% of his games this year, with two or more runs scored in 5.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.